malloydata/malloy/docs/_src/language/basic.md

 ### Filtering Query Stages

 Filters can also be applied to `reduce` and `project` commands.
-When using a filter in this way, it only limits the data for that command alone.
+When using a filter in this way, it only applies to the data for that command alone.
 This will become more important later when we have more than one `reduce` in a query.

 ```malloy